o3de/o3de.org/content/docs/userguide/finding-materials-by-name.md

 ---
-description: ' Find material file names to reference for nodes in the &ALYlong; &script-canvas;
+description: ' Find material file names to reference for nodes in the Amazon Lumberyard Script Canvas editor. '
-  editor. '
 title: Finding the Material Name
 ---